Nwakakukaks/ReFi/README.md

 ## Getting Started

-To use NearPay, creators need:
+To use ReFi, creators need:

 - A YouTube account with live streaming enabled
 - A Near Network wallet address